Executive Biography of Elizabeth Lund

-Lund previously served as the vice president and general manager of Commercial Airplanes Supply Chain, where she had responsibility for the overall strategy, contracting, daily management and development of internal and external supply chains that support the manufacture and service of all Boeing commercial airplanes.
+Lund previously served as the vice president and general manager of Commercial Airplanes Supply Chain, where she had responsibility for the overall strategy and development of supply chains.
 The Supply Chain team, at the time encompassed nearly 3,000 suppliers from 41 countries.

-Previously, she was vice president and general manager of the 777/777X program, and oversaw design, development, certification, production and delivery.
-She was also the leader of the Boeing site in Everett, Wash., and oversaw regulatory compliance, community interaction and delivery operations.
+Earlier, she was vice president and general manager of the 777/777X program, and oversaw design, development, certification, production and delivery.
+She also led the Boeing site in Everett, Wash.

 Previously, she was vice president of Product Development for Commercial Airplanes, and led development of new and derivative airplane products; managing the research and development plan; supporting technology programs, airplane concept centers and environmental performance strategy.

-Earlier in her career, Lund held numerous executive leadership positions in engineering, program management, manufacturing and supplier management across Commercial Airplanes, including the Interiors Responsibility Center and Fabrication.
-Her experience includes Lean transformations such as the 777 moving line, strategic development, work statement management and responsibility for the airplane level configuration, as well as technical and safety aspects of the 737.
+Earlier in her career Lund held numerous executive leadership positions in engineering, program management, manufacturing and supplier management, including the Interiors Responsibility Center and Fabrication.

 She has a bachelor’s degree in mechanical engineering from the University of Tulsa and a master’s degree in mechanical and aerospace engineering from the University of Missouri.